Interim Climate Change Committee: History

 The ICCC officially came into existence on 1 May 2018.
 While the ICCC shares the same facilities as the Ministry for the Environment, it operates independently of the Ministry and has its own information management system.
 The opposition National Party's climate change spokesperson Todd Muller expressed support for the Committee but criticised Minister Shaw's position to look into agriculture when the science to reduce ruminant emissions had not yet been refined.
 He also expressed unease about increased taxation of farmers and regional New Zealand.
 The business lobby group Business New Zealand welcomed the formation of the ICCC.
 Meanwhile, the agricultural lobby groups DairyNZ and Federated Farmers also welcomed the establishment of the ICCC but stressed that the agricultural sector should not bear the full burden of any increased taxation or regulations.

 On 1 June 2018 the ICCC updated its Work Programme with the Minister for Climate Change Hon James Shaw and further clarified its Terms of Reference.

 In 2019, the ICCC proposed that Lake Onslow in the South Island's Otago region be used for a pumped hydro-storage system to provide backup electricity generation in dry years.
 In July 2020, Minister of Energy Megan Woods announced that the New Zealand government would fund a detailed feasibility study of the plan.
-If progressed, the scheme would be the biggest infrastructure project in New Zealand since the 1980s, employing between 3500 to 4500 people, and take four to five years to build and a further two years to fill.
+If progressed, the scheme would be the biggest infrastructure project in New Zealand since the 1980s, employing between 3500 and 4500 people, and take four to five years to build and a further two years to fill.

 In November 2019, the ICCC was replaced by the Climate Change Commission.